 - Participation in the training programme of the local Groningen Graduate School and the National Research School in Classics (OIKOS);

-- Participation in staff meetings of the Groningen Classics team and the intellectual life of the department and the research institute CRASIS;
+- Participation in staff meetings of the Groningen Classics team and the intellectual life of the department and the institute;

 - Some teaching in the second and third years of the appointment.

-- A Research MA, MA or MPhil degree in Classics, held by time of appointment, with an MA thesis of high quality with a grade of at least 8.0 on a ten-point scale, or comparable assessment;
+- A Research MA, MA or MPhil degree in Classics, held by time of appointment (Sept.
+1, 2020), with an MA thesis of high quality with a grade of at least 8.0 on a ten-point scale, or comparable assessment;

 - Well-developed research skills, including the ability to formulate relevant and creative research questions and hypotheses, descriptive and analytical skills, and a clear and persuasive style of writing;

-- Excellent reading competence in ancient Greek and Latin, excellent command of written and spoken English, as well as reading competence in French, German, and Italian;
+- Excellent competence in ancient Greek and Latin, and English, as well as reading competence in French, German, and Italian;

 In order to be admissible, applications must include the following information (in the same order), in one PDF file (not zipped):